Life seemed rather dull at the Privet Drive, but I bet these Harry Potter crafts would have kept even Harry himself busy and entertained.

 5. Fantastic Harry Potter Peg Dolls

 Your kids will have a great time making their favorite and their not favorite Harry Potter characters.
-Be ambitious and make bunch of them: Weasley family, Dursleys, all the professors etc.
+Be ambitious and make a bunch of them: Weasley family, Dursleys, all the professors, etc.

 Re-enact your favorite scenes from Harry Potter with these awesome Peg Dolls from Artsy Fartsy Mama.
 Your kids might even want to make a video!